 WoTmax = (sigStock)*L^(stepMax-1)

-Our goal with the Ğ1 is to create a community of about 1 million members enjoying the world’s first true catallaxy -free economy with a spontaneous order of things-.
+Our goal with the Ğ1 is to create a community of about one million members enjoying the world’s first true catallaxy -free economy with a spontaneous order of things-.
 Let’s see how we can tweak the pair of sigQty and stepMax- to reach this size:

 The maximum size of a Sybil region grows linearly with